tflo/Auto-Quest-Tracker-MkIII/readme.md

 Auto Quest Tracker Mk III is the continuation of a [continuation](https://github.com/gamer-angel05/AutoQuestTracker) (last version: Jan 2021) of the [original Auto Quest Tracker](https://www.curseforge.com/wow/addons/auto-quest-tracker) addon (last version: Jan 2018).

-If you're not familiar with the original Auto Quest Tracker: What it does is basically move the quests that belong to your current zone into the quest tracker, and move them out when you leave the zone.
+_If you're not familiar with the original Auto Quest Tracker:_

+What it does is basically move the quests that belong to your current zone into the quest tracker, and move them out when you leave the zone.
+If you manually add a quest to the tracker (Shift-click in the quest log), AQT will respect that and leave the quest in the tracker.

 The addon works with most known quest trackers, like [Quester](https://www.curseforge.com/wow/addons/quester), [Kaliel's Tracker](https://www.curseforge.com/wow/addons/kaliels-tracker) and of course Blizz's built-in quest tracker.
 If using with Kaliel's Tracker, make sure to have Kaliel's Auto Zone feature disabled.